On the subcritical self-catalytic branching Brownian motions: Introduction

 \subsubsection{Discussion of assumptions}

 The subcritical assumption \eqref{asp:A3} on the catalytic branching is crucial for our results.
 In the supercritical regime, where \(\sum_{k\in \mathbb{Z}_+} kq_k > 2\), a naive physicist's mean-field analysis suggests that, with positive probability, an everywhere explosion occurs in finite time, even when the initial number of particles is finite.
 This leads to several questions: What is the probability of the explosion?
 How can the explosion time and the growth of the population before the explosion be characterized?
 What is the behavior of the system conditioned on non-explosion?
-We refer our readers to \cite{MROjeda2020branching} where these type of questions are considered for the (non-spatial) branching processes with pairwise interactions.
+For (non-spatial) branching processes with pairwise interactions, explosion probability and explosion time are characterized in \cite{MR4929072}*{Theorem 1}; the third question, even in the non-spatial setting, appears to be open.

 The critical case, \(\sum_{k\in \mathbb{Z}_+} kq_k = 2\), is perhaps more intriguing.
 We do not expect the CDI property to hold in this case.
 However, under suitable assumptions and rescaling, we anticipate that the empirical measure of the SBBM with critical catalytic branching is likely to converge to the multiplicative linear SHE, \(\partial_t z = \frac{\Delta}{2}z + z \dot{\xi},\) where \(\dot{\xi}\) denotes the space-time white noise.
+This conjecture is by analogy with the classical result that critical branching Brownian motion converges to the Dawson-Watanabe superprocess under rescaling \cite{MR1779100}*{Chapter 1, \S1.4}.
 Notably, the multiplicative linear SHE is closely related to the KPZ equation, \(\partial_t h = \frac{1}{2} \partial_x^2 h - \frac{1}{2} (\partial_x h)^2 + \dot{\xi},\) for which we refer our readers to \cite{MR3098078}.
 This connection invites a further question: Do certain observables of the SBBM with critical catalytic branching belong to the KPZ universality class?